resbazSQL/lc-webscraping/_episodes/01-introduction.md

 >
 > If we wanted to automate this, this would be the step where we looked at the site's terms of service.
 I've looked at the "Disclaimer" page, and it says it is freely available for our use, and does not forbid the action.
 Good enough.
 >
-> Now, we need to find Tony's Social media HTML.
+> Now, we need to find the HTML which presents Tony's social media accounts.
 Let's do this the annoying way first.
 Right click on the page and choose "View page source (in chrome)."
-Now, find Tony Abbot's profile and the two lines of his social media handles (or whomever else is listed first at the time.)
+Now, find Tony Abbot's profile and the two lines linking to his social media handles (or whomever else is listed first at the time.)
 >
 > You should see around line 670:
 > ~~~